rawatarvind/kubernetes_example/Schedule/readme.md

 **referredDuringSchedulingIgnoredDuringExecution****: The Scheduler tries to find node that meets the rule. if a matching node is not available, the scheduler still schedules the Pod.

+**Pod affinity example**

+you could use requiredDuringSchedulingIgnoredDuringExecution affinity to tell the scheduler to co-locate Pods of two services in the same cloud provider zone because they communicate with each other a lot.
+Similarly, you could use preferredDuringSchedulingIgnoredDuringExecution anti-affinity to spread Pods from a service across multiple cloud provider zones.

+Note:
+Pod anti-affinity requires nodes to be consistently labeled, in other words, every node in the cluster must have an appropriate label matching topologyKey.
+If some or all nodes are missing the specified topologyKey label, it can lead to unintended behavior.

+You express the topology domain (X) using a topologyKey, which is the key for the node label that the system uses to denote the domain.